 We found the Kontra Air to be a pretty versatile pant overall, but not an optimal choice for every activity.
 We liked them best for hot weather but found the light and thin cotton is a liability in wet or cool weather.
 It is an awesome hiking pant for hikes of any length, and it's also ideal for traveling and wearing around town.
 Though it is good for camping and rock climbing, we wonder about the durability of the thin fabric, and wouldn't do much heavy work in this pair if we could avoid it.
 As a very similar design to the Patagonia Quandary, we thought it was about as versatile as that pant, but was not nearly as versatile as the KUHL Renegade Cargo Convertible or the Prana Stretch Zion.

-In our comparative testing, we found that the "quick drying UBERKUHL bi-component fabric" was neither very water resistant nor very quick drying.
+In our comparative testing, we found that the "quick drying UBERKUHL bi-component fabric" was neither very water resistant nor swift drying.
 With no DWR coating, this pant absorbed a lot of water very quickly when put through the shower test.
 Cotton is a very absorbent fiber, so most manufacturers avoid using it in their outdoor clothing.
 In the case of the Kontra Air, it comes with certain advantages, offering coolness and comfort.
 However, since it became more water-logged than the predominantly nylon hiking pants it is competing against, it also took longer to dry out afterward.
 We would not recommend this pant for use when precipitation is likely.
 That said, it still absorbed less and dried out quicker than the heavier cotton Mountain Hardwear Men's Hardwear AP Pant, but scored lower than the Prana Stretch Zion.

 Made of mostly cotton, with no DWR coating applied, the Kontra Air happily absorbed water instantly, soaking all the way through.
 We would not recommend this pant for use in wet weather or climates.

-This pant comes loaded with usable and useful features.
+This pant comes loaded with convenient and useful features.
 We awarded it the top score for this metric along with the Renegade Cargo Convertible and the Fjallraven Vidda Pro.
 Perhaps the most interesting feature is the "French flap," an extra flap and button found on the front of many KUHL pants that helps with the waist enclosure.
-Much like on a pair of dress pants, this extra flap and button found inside the front zipper simply add another option for comfort, while also keeping the fabric from creasing up.
+Much like on a pair of dress pants, this extra flap and button found inside the front zipper adds another option for comfort, while also keeping the fabric from creasing up.
 We often chose not to use it, but when we did, it relieved some tightness in the waist and also helped keep pressure off the front snap button, which often released on us when wearing the similar Renegade Cargo pants.

 The Kontra Air has a ton of pockets.
 Shown here are the narrow drop pocket ideal for a phone, as well as the zippered and mesh lined stash pocket that rests on the front of the thigh.
 The other leg is a mirror image with these same pockets.

 In addition to the many vents already described, these pants also have a ton of pockets.
 The most notable are the dual deep drop pockets on the side of each leg that are the perfect size for a phone but have an unfastened opening at the top.
 There are also double stash pockets that have a vertical zipper on the side of the leg and a large pocket in the front of the thigh.
 We used to dislike this style of pocket, but have since come around to it, recognizing that items stored in these pockets move nicely with the legs, and don't swing about as much on their own like items stored inside of the leg cargo pockets.
-If you like a lot of storage for all you trail goodies, then this is a good model to check out.
+If you like a lot of storage for all your trail goodies, then this is a good model to check out.

 A feature found on many KUHL pants, here shown on the Kontra Air.
 This is the "french flap", an extra tab on the right and button on the left that can be joined, or not, inside the pelvis region of the pants.

-The KUHL Kontra Air pants are designed for use in hot weather, and this is where this pair shines the most.
+The KUHL Kontra Air pants are for use in hot weather, and this is where this pair shines the most.
 They are also a good choice for traveling in hot climates, and even look nice enough to be used as casual dress pants or out on the town.
 Besides hiking, we enjoyed climbing and camping with them, but wouldn't recommend them for use on wet or cold adventures.

 Camping out in the high desert of central Oregon, we loved wearing the Kontra Air.
 It is an optimal choice for hiking in hot weather, but is also very comfortable for simply wearing around any time.